scala/docs.scala-lang/tutorials/tour/basics.md

 ## Objects

-Objects are single instances of its own definition.
+Objects are single instances of their own definitions.
 You can think of them as singletons of their own classes.

 You can define objects with the `object` keyword.